 Digitalization is the integration of digital technologies into everyday life.

-The concept can be better understood by breaking it down into three simpler components:
+Let’s break it down into three simpler components:

 - Computerization – The process of taking activities or tasks not previously done on a computer and shifting them into that space